zzzprojects/learn-orm/tutorials/ssms/ssms-components.md

  - **Security:** It contains all Security related things.
 Use this folder to Create Logins, Server Roles, etc.
  - **Server Objects:** This folder contains information about Linked Server, Service Brokers, System Endpoints, Database Mirroring, etc.
  - **Replication:** This folder contains information about Subscriptions and publications.
- - **Management:** Use this folder for maintenance such as Checking Server Logs, Session health, etc. This folder is used to create Maintenance Plans
+ - **Management:** Use this folder for maintenance, such as Checking Server Logs, Session health, etc. This folder is used to create Maintenance Plans.

-The **Object Explorer Details** pane presents a tabular view of instance objects, and the capability to search for specific objects.
+The **Object Explorer Details** pane presents a tabular view of instance objects and the capability to search for specific objects.

 <img src="images/ssms-components-1.png" alt="Object Explorer Details pane">

 This view is more granular than the view in **Object Explorer**.
 You can use **Object Explorer Details** to manipulate multiple objects at the same time.
-For example, in this window, you can select multiple databases, and then either delete them or script them out simultaneously.
+For example, in this window, you can select multiple databases and then either delete them or script them out simultaneously.

 The capabilities of **Object Explorer** vary slightly depending on the type of server but generally include the development features for databases and management features for all server types.